starton-io/docs/docs/Smart-contract/ERC721-Capped.md

     -   Using a centralised server: `https://yourapi.com/endpoint/`
 -   **initialContractUri:** The URI of the metadata that will be used to give more details about the description.
 -   **initialOwnerOrMultisigContract:** The address that will own the NFT Collection.
--   **definitiveRoyaltyFee:** The value that will be payed as royalty fees
--   **definitiveFeeReceiver:** The address that will receive the royalty fees

 ## Functions